Viablecobra/Xelo-Client-try-to-fix-pairip/CODE_OF_CONDUCT.md

 # 📜 Code of Conduct

-## 👋 Welcome to the Origin Client Community
+## 👋 Welcome to the Xelo Client Community

 We are committed to providing a friendly, safe, and inclusive environment for everyone — regardless of age, gender identity, disability, race, religion, or experience level.

-This Code of Conduct outlines our expectations for all participants in the Origin Client project and community spaces (GitHub, Discord, etc.).
+This Code of Conduct outlines our expectations for all participants in the Xelo Client project and community spaces (GitHub, Discord, etc.).

 ---